moqui/SimpleScreens/document/shipment/Shipment Status Reference.md

 Note that as item quantities are packed (independent of the packed status) they are issued to the shipment and accounting transactions are posted.

 The most important status for an outgoing shipment is Packed.
 In this status the shipment is considered final and maybe invoiced.
-For outgoing shipments with items associated with order items and invoice will be generated and authorized payments captured when a shipment changes to the Packed status.
+For outgoing shipments with items associated with order items and an outgoing (receivable/sales) invoice will be generated and authorized payments captured when a shipment changes to the Packed status.

 ### Status Definitions